Category: France How To

 Now one thing I want to say absolutely is that you usually if you take the TGV that So, the regular ggV is called in when INOUI in week which in French means unbelievable, right?
 Or we go, they do not depart from the same platforms, they have a completely separate checking system.
 It is like completely different.
-In Montana this last time, it’s sometimes you have to arrive a bit early because most of the time the the we go depart from whole, all do and TGV departs from all but you cannot see that either on your ticket or on on the overhead displays.
+In Montparnasse this last time, it’s sometimes you have to arrive a bit early because most of the time the the ouigo depart from Hall 2 and TGV departs from Hall 1 but you cannot see that either on your ticket or on on the overhead displays.

 And I think they make it a bit difficult but they do say when you vote you have to get this 30 minutes beforehand, right might be denied boarding.

 Right, right.
-We go You have to get there 30 minutes early TGV it’s five minutes, I think, even maybe two minutes.
+Ouigo you have to get there 30 minutes early TGV it’s five minutes, I think, even maybe two minutes.
 It’s really, you know, the doors open.
-Yeah. ggV you can run into the train pretty much but not we go.
+Yeah.
+TGV you can run into the train pretty much but not ouigo.

 Right, right.
-No, I I think it’d be 65 between Tunis, and
+No, I I think it’d be 65 between Toulouse, and

 Paris, which is a standard price.
 And these can be exchanged for 10 euros, correct.
 Yeah.
 All right.
 That’s for the trains and, and finally, maybe a focus on cars.
 I have a lot of clients who asked me about renting a car.
-To go to Normandy or to do a tour in the Champagne region, or see the castles in the war Valley, so it’s it’s never very easy to rent a car in France.
+To go to Normandy or to do a tour in the Champagne region, or see the castles in the Loire Valley, so it’s it’s never very easy to rent a car in France.
 There are different options to do it low cost, so I’ll go over them.
-First of all, there’s a very popular website, which is also a sort of a French text success spreading to Europe is called blablacar.
+First of all, there’s a very popular website, which is also a sort of a French tech success spreading to Europe is called blablacar.
 So blablacar is based basically people who have planned a journey with a private car.
 But there there’s only one or two persons during the trip.
 So basically, there are a couple of seats empty in their in their car, and they basically offer them for a small price to other people, right.
-So if you go to this app will have a car you can travel with complete strangers, but for a very low price on a private car, right.
-And so you can read the reviews of the driver, the person Drugs well, etc. And you can get good prices.
-Again, my example a house to Paris or vice versa, could be found for about eight to 10 euros.
+So if you go to this app blablacar you can travel with complete strangers, but for a very low price on a private car, right.
+And so you can read the reviews of the driver, if the person drives well, etc. And you can get good prices.
+Again, my example a Reims to Paris or vice versa, could be found for about eight to 10 euros.
 Yeah.
-As opposed to 45 years by train,
+As opposed to 45 euros by train,

 right?
 Yes.
 The difficulty with blablacar is that they usually don’t want to come pick you up wherever you are.
 So you’re gonna have to go to a meeting point somewhere.
 And, and also, I mean, it’s going to be French people.
 So if you want to practice your French, it’s excellent.
 I encourage you to do that.
 But if you don’t speak French, it might be a little bit awkward to be sitting there with a person who you can’t talk to, for

 sure.
 We should go from Paris to nice, which is a 12 hour drive.
 Yeah, it’s a long way.
-It’s a long way to be stuck with someone you can speak with.
+It’s a long way to be stuck with someone you can’t speak with.

 But if you want to practice your French, it’s excellent.

 correct.
 You just download the app, create an accounts, you have to upload a picture of your driver’s license, and then they validate that and then you can use it.
 So you choose a car nearby at the price that you like.
 And then you you have a meeting, point and date and time and you meet the owner of the car, you sign a small contract, which is a standard one which comes with full insurance.
 And you can run away with the current program.
 Hopefully you come back, yes.
 So that’s a good option as well.
 But then again, some level of French will probably be required to do that, but that’s what locals do.
-Yeah, and a lot of provisions don’t really need a car thanks to go services right.
-Now if you want to rent from a regular rental car company, I strongly recommend to do it from a TV station. like God, you know, or CVGI from experience Gaza know the North translation or CPG have the lowest prices due to heavy competition.
+Yeah, and a lot of parisians don’t really need a car thanks to go services right.
+Now if you want to rent from a regular rental car company, I strongly recommend to do it from a TV station. like Gare du Nord, you know, or Montparnasse or Saint Lazare, or CDG.
+From experience Gare du Nord know the North train station or CDG have the lowest prices due to heavy competition.

 So if you follow my advice, and you use a website called auto escape, which is a comparison company, between different regular rental car companies, so Auto escape.com, they’ll direct you to the lowest prices, and I find it to be much lower than What you find on Expedia or kayak?
 So it’s, that’s my advice.
 And I regularly find prices from typical usual famous companies like like Alamo for 29 euros for the day with unlimited mileage, which is a nice bonus, especially if you want to do Normandy in two days like Yeah, what Yeah, otherwise you will go over the mileage limitation and the final bill will go up sharply upon your return, right.
 So you may want to check that your control right.
 Also, if you do rent a car, you have to return it with a tank that would be full and please don’t do that inside Paris because gas prices within Paris are usually 30% higher than outside the city.